jamespfennell/texcraft/README.md

     primitive](https://github.com/jamespfennell/texcraft/blob/main/crates/texlang-stdlib/src/registers.rs)
     can be used both for TeX '82 (which has 256 memory registers) and pdfTeX (which has over 32,000 registers).

-Initial work has focused on building a [fast](https://github.com/jamespfennell/texcraft/tree/main/performance) TeX language interpreter called Texlang, and a standard library of primitives such as `\def` that work with this interpreter.
+The first part of the projec that was built is a [fast](https://github.com/jamespfennell/texcraft/tree/main/performance) TeX language interpreter called Texlang, and a standard library of primitives such as `\def` that work with this interpreter.
 No typesetting work has been done yet.